-The elasticity of R&D with respect to cash flow is informative about the credit-constraint parameter, as it governs the extent to which R&D decisions are determined by current profits rather than by the net present value of future profits.
 The identification of the parameters related to R&D is more complicated, since individual parameters impact on several moments simultaneously.
-Given the TFP-return to R&D, α_2 , and the process for the RER, the R&D probability, the R&D start rate, the R&D continuation rate, the auto-correlation of TFPR and the firm-size distribution together identify the R&D sunk and fixed costs, the auto-correlation and the standard deviation of TFP.
+Given the TFP-return to R&D, $\alpha_2$ , and the process for the RER, the R&D probability, the R&D start rate, the R&D continuation rate, the auto-correlation of TFPR and the firm-size distribution together identify the R&D sunk and fixed costs, the autocorrelation and the standard deviation of TFP.
 Other things equal, a higher R&D sunk cost reduces the R&D participation rate, increases the R&D continuation rate, reduces the R&D start rate and also impacts on the auto-correlation of TFPR and the elasticity of TFPR with respect to the RER by making R&D less sensitive to fluctuations in the RER.
 A higher R&D fixed cost mainly reduces the R&D participation rate.
 Finally, the auto-correlation and standard deviation of TFP impact on the firm-size distribution, export and import participation, the net present value of R&D and its option value and thus on the R&D participation, start and continuation rates.

 The indirect-inference procedure is implemented as follows.
-For a given set of parameter values, we solve the value function and the corresponding policy function with a value-function iteration procedure: we first draw a set of productivity and RER shocks; we then simulate a set of firms for multiple countries with different realizations of the RER and compute the statistics of interest.
-We compare the simulated and data statistics and update the parameter values to minimize the weighted distance between them.
-We iterate these steps (keeping the draws of the shocks fixed) until convergence.
-See the Appendix for details.
+For a given set of parameter values, we solve the value function and the corresponding policy function with a value-function iteration procedure: we first draw a set of productivity and RER shocks; we then simulate a set of firms for